Like with scientific publications, there are multiple ways how to publish your data:

 Data journal

 Some publishers offer the option of attaching Supplementary Materials to an article.
 In this way, authors can add, for example, raw data or code to their article, and the publisher then publishes the materials online and adds a link to the materials to your published article.
-If you decide for this option, keep in mind that unless the publication is Open Access, the copyrights are usually transferred to the publisher.
+If you choose this option, keep in mind that unless the publication is Open Access, the copyrights might be transferred to the publisher.
 Moreover, this option would not allow readers to reuse the data, or cite it independently of the main publication.

 The best way to preserve your data - whether you decide to share them or not - is to deposit them in a data repository.